 Gloss over the kingpins of eSports and you'll definitely go face to face with League of Legends.
 Of course, being a game that has been boarding players for almost twelve years, it only makes sense for it to be a respectable titleholder within the online community.
 And while many have since stepped up to the plate in an attempt to dethrone the 2009 arena phenomenon, none have quite managed to amass a similar level of acclaim, despite the popularity spike bolted to the genre.

-Pushing back to 2002, Blizzard’s Warcraft 3: Reign of Chaos was what inspired the League of Legends that we know and cherish today.
+Pushing back to 2002, Blizzard's Warcraft 3: Reign of Chaos was what inspired the League of Legends that we know and cherish today.
 Of course, at the time, Warcraft 3 was just about opening up to inspire the likes of Dota and other ambitious works.
 However, after Riot Games acquired Steve Feak (Dota: Allstars) to help flesh out a standalone title, the work was fast-tracked, and League was finally born.
 Push forward several years and the MOBA gem found itself sitting upon a throne of everlasting success.
-Even in 2021 — LoL still reigns supreme without a rival to shy over.
+Even Now — LoL still reigns supreme without a rival to shy over.

 League of Legends: In a Nutshell

 League of Legends follows a 5v5 pattern, where each time takes hold of a base on either side of the map.
 Each player assumes the role of a “champion”, all possessing a specific wheel of abilities.
 By combining the abilities and mapped-out resources, each faction can work together to destroy the opposing Nexus in order to claim victory.
 However, to reach each Nexus, both teams must shovel through the three connecting paths that link the two encampments.
 Along the way, of course, is a flow of Minions that flush out of each camp, as well as a jungle brimming with neutral monsters, turrets and inhibitors.